AndersenLab/andersenlab.github.io/_posts/2015-06-26-Stefan_IWM.md

 ---

-Congratulations to Stefan on being invited to present two posters at the 2015 International Worm Meeting!
+Congratulations to Stefan on being invited to present two posters at the 2015 International <em>C. elegans</em> Meeting!
 Special thanks to IBiS, and The Graduate School for providing funding for attending the meeting.

 PDF's of the posters are available below.